-Dr. Martin Nyffeler, an arachnologist from the University of Basel, notes spiders typically stick with trapping and devouring insects.
+Dr. Martin Nyffeler, an arachnologist from the University of Basel, notes that spiders typically stick with trapping and devouring insects.
 However, Nyffeler and Professor Whitfield Gibbons from the University of Georgia found 319 incidents where spiders all over the world added something unusual to their menu.

 Specifically, their study finds spiders on every continent except Antarctica eat snakes, and not just tiny ones either!
 Moreover, 80 percent of these snake-eating occurrences took place in the United States or Australia.
 Conversely, this “David and Goliath” matchup is extremely rare in Europe, making up less than one percent of these incidents.

 Black widow is a real-life superhero

 So what kind of a spider has the power to take down a foot-long snake?
 It turns out Marvel’s “Black Widow” isn’t the only one with super abilities and the strength to defeat larger opponents.
 Researchers find the real black widows are responsible for nearly half of all these successful snake killings.

 These well-known arachnids have extremely powerful venom which contains a toxin that specifically targets the nervous systems of animals with backbones (vertebrates).
 This toxin is not only powerful enough to stop a snake, it’s even very harmful and painful to humans.
 Black widows also build their spider webs using extremely tough and resilient silk.
 Those webs are strong enough to capture larger animals, like lizards, frogs, mice, birds, and snakes.